 Building recommissioning is a cost-effective sustainability strategy that improves energy and performance, resolves maintenance problems, and improves indoor environmental comfort.
 Best management practices promote recommissioning important facilities on a five-year cycle to maintain a high level of performance and to capture new performance opportunities.
-The City could undertake a building performance study including energy and water efficiency; automated upgrades and needs; HVAC thermostats; indoor lighting controls; interior lighting, and solar energy potential.
+The City could undertake a building performance study including energy and water efficiency; and HVAC uparades needs; automated thermostats; indoor lighting controls; interior lighting, and solar energy potential.

-Beach is already enaaaed recommissioning existing systems and use of sustainable design techniques in new projects to become more sustainable and to save resources.
+Delray Beach is already engaged in recommissioning existing systems and use of sustainable design techniques in new projects to become more sustainable and to save resources.
 Steps have been taken to install low-use lighting and more efficient cooling systems in City buildings, as wells as light-emitting diode (LED) street light replacements on West Atlantic and use of high efficiency lights for the sports fields at Pompey Park.
-In conjunction with Management, Delray Beach has also installed solar trash compactors at City owned sites.
+In conjunction with Waste Management, Delray Beach has also installed solar trash compactors at City owned sites.
 Delray Beach will continue this momentum by utilizing the goals, objectives, and policies defined in this Element.